kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 However, existing pipelines that use [use_gcp_secret kfp sdk operator](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.extensions.html#kfp.gcp.use_gcp_secret) need to remove the `use_gcp_secret` usage to use the bound GSA.
 You can also continue to use `use_gcp_secret` in a cluster with Workload Identity enabled, but pipeline steps with `use_gcp_secret` will use the GSA corresponding to the secret provided.

-#### Cluster setup to use Workload Identity for Pipelines Standalone or AI Platform Pipelines
+#### Cluster setup to use Workload Identity for Pipelines Standalone

 ##### 1. Create your cluster with Workload Identity enabled